PnS2020/pns2020.github.com/python-sc.md

 ### Vim

 For the experienced user, we recommend [Vim](https://www.vim.org/) or its community-driven fork [neovim](https://neovim.io/).
-By configuring Vim, you will be able to get a fast editor that has all the IDE features you want while being lightweight in some sense.
+By configuring Vim, you will be able to get a fast editor that has all the IDE features you want while being lightweight.
 Additionally, Vim is a very flexible editor which allows you to efficiently do more things compared to other editors.

 ## Further Readings

 + [NSC-GPU-GUIDE](https://github.com/duguyue100/NSC-GPU-GUIDE): this repository contains some setup scripts that we use at INI for setting up computing resources for master students.
-The target system is Ubuntu 16.04.